openstack/keystone/doc/source/architecture.rst

 ==========

-Keystone was designed from the ground up to be amenable to multiple styles of backends and as such many of the methods and data types will happily accept more data than they know what to do with and pass them on to a backend.
+Keystone was designed from the ground up to be amenable to multiple styles of backends.
+As such, many of the methods and data types will happily accept more data than they know what to do with and pass them on to a backend.

 There are a few main data types: